-3. Applications Submitted By inROADS From A Community Partner individuals and families in applying for benefits which include, but are not limited to Medicaid for Children and Pregnant Women, WV CHIP, SNAP benefits, QMB, SLIMB, QI-1, SCA and LIEAP.
+3. Applications Submitted By inROADS From A Community Partner individuals and families in applying for benefits which include, but are not limited to Medicaid,WV CHIP, SNAP benefits, QMB, SLIMB, QI-1, SCA and LIEAP.
 An example of a Community Partner is the Primary Care Association.